sharma-swati/Opportunistic/README.md

 **For example**: Our target of focus (cancer or malignancy) is found under Questionnaire Data -> Medical Conditions -> MCQ220 - Ever told you had cancer or malignancy.
 Under this question the variable name **MCQ220** is what we will use as an identifier in our code.

-**Tip**: If you are looking for a feature, another option is to google "NHANES <feature>".
+**Tip**: If you are looking for a feature, another option is to google "NHANES \<feature name\>".
 This is effective if you have a feature in mind but don't want to go over all possible categories to find it.

 ### What you are scored on
 The grade for this task will be seperated into 3 categories